 This year, we aim on reaching out again to more than 2,000 girls by December 2023.

 We believe yoga should be accessible to everyone, so we are proud to support free community yoga classes.
-Africa Yoga Project teacher Paska Atim John teaches yoga to local adults and children in Lamu Town and Shela.
+Africa Yoga Project teacher Beldine Anyango teaches yoga to local adults and children in Lamu Town and Shela.

-To help sustain the effort, we are using 250 KSH from each ticket toward supporting the teacher.
-With your help, we hope to fund the initiative for a full year.
+To help sustain the project, the Lamu Yoga festival ticket contributes 250 KSH from each ticket toward supporting the teacher.
+With your help to donate 500 ksh, via the registration form, we hope to fund the initiative throughout the whole year.